The best time of day for administering medications

 “The body doesn’t respond to medications in the same way at different times of the day,” Dr. Michael Smolensky, an adjunct professor of biomedical engineering at the University of Texas, Austin, explained to AARP.
 “Some drugs are not as effective or as well tolerated if they’re taken at the wrong biological time.
 It’s not that they’re not effective at all, but they’re certainly much less effective.”

 How our biological clocks affect medications

 Whether we are aware of it or not, each of us has an internal clock that is connected to the cycle of the rising and setting sun.
 Several organs, tissues and cells within the body function in a direct response to different 24-hour periods.
-Not only does the time of day your parent takes medications vital for maximizing their true effectiveness, but it can also help him or her avoid potentially dangerous drug reactions.
+Not only does the time of day your parent takes medications vital for maximizing their true effectiveness, but it can also help her avoid potentially dangerous drug reactions.
 Everything from body temperature, hormone secretion, immune system function, digestion and levels of fatigue are greatly influenced by the time of day.